-In a Lost Zone campaign, all grenades and special ammo gain the Limited trait (if the grenade or ammo already has the limited trait, then no changes are made).
+In a Lost Zone campaign, special ammo gains the Scarce trait (if the ammo already has the Scarce trait, then no changes are made).
 There are just not enough munitions to go around sometimes.

 HOUSE EXOTIC BEASTS

 Exotic Beasts are purchased like Gangers and Juves.
 See page 5 for more information on Recruiting your gang.